projg2/nattka/doc/intro.rst

 ====
 The most important tasks ahead of NATTkA are:

-- *Extend keyword list specification*: instead of requiring developers to explicitly specify keywords or inferring them from CC-ed arches, NATTkA aims to support inferring keywords from older package versions or copying from earlier lines on the package list.
+- *Extend keyword list specification*: add special tokens to copy keywords from existing package versions.